alexellis/k3sup/README.md

 k3sup join --ip $AGENT_IP --server-ip $SERVER_IP --user $USER
 ```

+Please note that if you are using different usernames for SSH'ing to the agent and the server that you must provide the username for the server via the `--server-user` parameter.

 That's all, so with the above command you can have a two-node cluster up and running, whether that's using VMs on-premises, using Raspberry Pis, 64-bit ARM or even cloud VMs on EC2.

 ### Create a multi-master (HA) setup with external SQL